dbarattini/ArduPy/README.md

 ## About

-ArduPy allows you to easily control transducers connected to an Arduino Uno with a Raspberry Pi
+ArduPy allows you to easily control transducers connected to an Arduino Uno using Python (ex. using a PC, Raspberry Pi, ...)

 ## Where to start